top of page

 the quality will not validate or substantiate proof positive. they can however substantiate and validate other evidence found during the same event.

 woodknocking - this technique has proven counterproductive.
-When someone knocks what does that person believe they are saying ? if there are return knocks it is claimed to be of sasquatch origin regardless of supporting data. a return knock is perceived as a positive response just as rockthrowing is perceived as a positive response. despite of the size of the projectile the simple act of throwing something at someone else is a universal sign of not being accepted and for you to go away. it is a primate response expressing repulsion. how that is interpreted as a positive experience is counterproductive and should be acknowledged as what it is. one should then reevaluate their approach and modify their behavior for a positive response. unlike lower intelligent animals when they are fooled into a response they normally just run away. how do you think an intelligent being would react to being fooled into a response? could it be seen as disrespectful to them?
+When someone knocks what does that person believe they are saying ? if there are return knocks it is claimed to be of sasquatch origin regardless of supporting data. a return knock is perceived as a positive response just as rockthrowing is perceived as a positive response.
+Despite the size of the projectile the simple act of throwing something at someone else is a universal sign of not being accepted and for you to go away.
+It is a primate response expressing repulsion. how that is interpreted as a positive experience is counterproductive and should be acknowledged as what it is.
+One should then reevaluate their approach and modify their behavior for a positive response.
+Unlike lower intelligent animals when they are fooled into a response they normally just run away.
+How do you think an intelligent being would react to being fooled into a response?
+Could it be seen as disrespectful to them?
 How do you react to being fooled into something?

-callblasting - here is another technique that requires a person to reproduce a sound by voice or recording into the wilderness and wait for some sort of response. what does the caller think they are saying to them ? would deception be considered disrespectful to an intelligent being. for some, a perceived return call or rockthowing is seen as a positive response to which all activity ceases thereafter. would these responses be considered productive?
+Callblasting - here is another technique that requires a person to reproduce a sound by voice or recording into the wilderness and wait for some sort of response.
+What does the caller think they are saying to them ?
+Would deception be considered disrespectful to an intelligent being? for some, a perceived return call or rockthowing is seen as a positive response to which all activity ceases thereafter. would these responses be considered productive?
+What happens next?

-baiting - as long as this has been tried it has not proven fruitful but rather counterproductive. even though the raw data reflects it as futile it is still attempted by many out in the field. this is to include pheromone chips. why this is still attempted despite negative results i like to call the "lottery' mentality which runs rampant in the community. it will be defined in the next catagory.
+Baiting - as long as this has been tried it has not proven fruitful but rather counterproductive. even though the raw data reflects it as futile it is still attempted by many out in the field.
+This is to include pheromone chips. why this is still attempted despite negative results i like to call the "lottery' mentality which runs rampant in the community.
+It will be defined in the next category.

-lottery mentality - back in 1967 the clearest film of a purported sasquatch was taken in bluff creek, ca by roger patterson. after almost 50 years its authenticity is still being disputed with no parties having a great financial gain. today many go out with their trail cams, camera phones, bait traps, woodknocking and callblasting hoping that even though many have tried before them without success, but they will be successful hence the term "lottery mentality'. it is no wonder that the general public views the phenomenon without scientific merit because of those who practice in absence of scientific merit.
+Lottery Mentality - back in 1967 the clearest film of a purported sasquatch was taken in Bluff Creek, Ca by Roger Patterson.
+After over 50 years its authenticity is still being disputed with no parties having a great financial gain.
+Today many go out with their trail cams, camera phones, bait traps, woodknocking and callblasting hoping that even though many have tried before them without success, they will be successful hence the term "Lottery Mentality'.
+It is no wonder that the general public views the phenomenon without scientific merit because of those who practice in absence of scientific practices.